 Windows Remote Desktop

-As outlined in “What’s the Difference Between Remote Desktop and Remote Assistance?”, Windows Home editions don’t support being accessed remotely by Remote Desktop.
+As outlined in “What’s the Difference Between Remote Desktop and Remote Assistance?“, Windows Home editions don’t support being accessed remotely by Remote Desktop, so this section doesn’t apply to computers running Home edition.

-In other editions of Windows 10, search for “remote access” or “remote desktop settings”, and click on the latter when it appears1.
+In other editions of Windows, search for “remote access” or “remote desktop settings” and click on the latter when it appears.

 Remote Desktop option in Windows 10

-Remote desktop allows you to use your computer as if you were sitting in front of it, by connecting to it from another, remote, machine.
-It works most seamlessly on local area networks, so if you have multiple machines behind a single router, it can be a useful tool.
+It works most seamlessly on local area networks, so if you have multiple machines behind a single router, it can be a very useful tool for that as well.

 Windows Remote Assistance

-In all editions of Windows 10, search for “Remote Assistance” and click on “Allow Remote Assistance invitations to be sent from this computer”.2
+To find it, search for “Remote Assistance” and click on “Allow Remote Assistance invitations to be sent from this computer”.

 Remote Assistance setting

-I generally recommend you leave this option off unless you’re about to initiate a remote assistance setting.
+I recommend you leave this option off unless you’re about to use the remote assistance feature, and then turn it off again when you’re done.

 Or leave it on.
 Once again, this is rarely a tool used by scammers.